Warsaw: Museums and art galleries

 A fine tribute to the fall of Warsaw and history of Poland can be found in the Warsaw Uprising Museum and in the Katyń Museum which preserves the memory of that crime.
 The Warsaw Uprising Museum also operates a rare preserved and operating historic stereoscopic theatre, the Warsaw Fotoplastikon.
 The Museum of Independence preserves patriotic and political objects connected with Poland's struggles for independence.
 Dating back to 1936 the Warsaw Historical Museum contains 60 rooms which host a permanent exhibition of the history of Warsaw from its origins until today.

 The 17th century Royal Ujazdów Castle houses the Centre for Contemporary Art, with some permanent and temporary exhibitions, concerts, shows and creative workshops.
 The Centre realizes about 500 projects a year.
 The Zachęta National Gallery of Art, the oldest exhibition site in Warsaw, with a tradition stretching back to the mid-19th century organises exhibitions of modern art by Polish and International Artists and promotes art in many other ways.
 Since 2011, Warsaw Gallery Weekend is held on the last weekend of September.

 28 September 2023 the opening of the new building of the Museum of Polish History located at the Warsaw Citadel took place.

 The city also possesses some oddities such as the Neon Museum, the Museum of Caricature, the Museum of John Paul II and Primate Wyszyński, the Legia Warsaw Museum, and a Motorisation Museum in Otrębusy.

+On 25 October 2024, the official opening of the Museum of Modern Art in Warsaw (MSN) took place.
+The museum opened at its new address: Marszałkowska 103, next to the developing Central Square (Plac Centralny).
+Its new building is described as the first post-war building in Warsaw created specifically with contemporary art in mind.